MY-Climate-Observatory/myco-data/README.md

 **CLIMATExGovernment**

-This folder contains policies and government official data related to sustainability.
+This folder contains policies and governmental data related to sustainability.

 **CLIMATExSociety**